Upcycle your old window blinds and turn them into pretty, decorative wooden crates for your pots, with this easy, step by step tutorial.

 Saw OR utility knife (to cut the blind blades to size)

-Nails, hammer and/or heavy duty stapler
+Nails, hammer and/or a good heavy duty stapler

 Attach the sides to the base.
 There are two ways to go about that, depending on how strong you want your crates: